LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/class1-prep/README.md

 Watch | Doug's Playlist | [Singly-Linked Lists](https://www.youtube.com/watch?v=ZoG2hOIoTnA&index=2&list=PLhQjrBD2T382ZqJSoJqAnX7dXVi5-YaRh)
 Watch | Doug's Playlist | [Doubly-Linked Lists](https://www.youtube.com/watch?v=HmAEzp1taIE&list=PLhQjrBD2T382ZqJSoJqAnX7dXVi5-YaRh&index=3)
 Study | CS50 Study | [Linked Lists](https://study.cs50.net/?toc=linked_lists) |
+Read | Supplement | TODO res: custom implementation of GetString that uses a linked list of chars, therefore doesnt need to realloc space in the same way
+Do | Exc | TOD exc: make the above more efficient by inserting each new char at the beginning of the list.
+But this means that in order to create the String object you have to iterate backwards over the list, which means you need to make it Doubly-Linked.